(Disclosure: Some of the links below may be affiliate links)

 You can also transfer money directly from your free assets.
 True Wealth made it very easy to fund their 3a.

 On the other hand, you have to be careful that adding a 3a to your account can change your free portfolio!
 When I added a 3a to my account for testing, True Wealth added some real estate to my free portfolio.
 I dislike this, and adding a 3a should not change my custom portfolio because I added a 3a.
-You are free to change it back, but you must notice it first!
+You can change it back, but you must notice it first!
 I may have missed the notice, but if there is a notice, it is not very visible.

 So, be careful about your free portfolio changing without enough notice.

-Let’s quickly compare True Wealth 3a against two alternatives.
+We should quickly compare True Wealth 3a against two alternatives.

 True Wealth 3a vs Finpension 3a